ymadoff/ryba/elasticsearch/configure.coffee.md

     name of the cluster
     Default: 'elastic'
 *   `number_of_shards` (int)
-    Default: number of nodes
+    Default: number of nodelasticsearch
 *   `number_of_replicas` (int)
     Default: 1

 ### Host-specific configuration

-These variables MUST be set in the host configuration level.
+Thelasticsearche variablelasticsearch MUST be set in the host configuration level.

 *   `node.name` (string)
     name of the node WARNING: MUST BE UNIQUE for each node !